Lunatlazur/rpgmaker/packages/tachie/USAGE.en.md

         :
         :

+    In this example, `characterA` and `characterB` are character names.

- 2. Create a character sprite definition file in the Data folder namedTachie.csv in the following format.
+ 2. Create a character sprite definition file in the Data folder named Tachie.csv in the following format.

         characterA, CharactarA, smile, anger, disapointment, discontent